facebookarchive/hack-langspec/spec/02-conformance.md

 Some Syntax sections are followed by a Constraints section, which further restricts the grammar.
 After issuing a diagnostic for a constraint violation, a conforming implementation may continue program execution.
-In some cases, such continuation behavior is documented (for example, what happens when passing too few arguments to a function).
+In some cases, such continuation behavior is documented.
 Making such things constraint violations simply forces the issuance of a diagnostic; it does not require that program execution terminate.